dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> All achievements, all earned riches, have their beginning in an idea.
+> Nothing but heaven itself is better than a friend who is really a friend.
-> - Napoleon Hill
+> - Plautus